Updated: August 2019

 “I believe my team’s idea is genuinely unique.
 How can we introduce it to the community without fear and paranoia about getting it stolen?”

-#1 – Nobody steals other’s ideas in this industry.
+#1 – Almost nobody steals other’s ideas in this industry.
 People are cool.
+This is very true in games.
+Not as true in dice or components.

 #2 – IF they did, you’ve got a massive head start.
-They’ll never build, redesign, get art commissioned, do layouts, set up a Kickstarter page, and launch before you.
+They’ll never build, redesign, get art commissioned, do layouts, set up a Kickstarter page, and launch a gaming Kickstarter before you.
 It won’t happen.

 #3 – Build a Game Page for it on BGG.
 The posting date and revision history can serve as proof of previous existence should it become a legal issue.